pytorch/pytorch/docs/source/jit_language_reference_v2.rst

                        "torch.nn.parameter.Parameter" | and subclasses of torch.Tensor

-Special note on torch.nn.ModuleList and torch.nn.ModuleDict
+Special Note on torch.nn.ModuleList and torch.nn.ModuleDict
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Although ``torch.nn.ModuleList`` and ``torch.nn.ModuleDict`` are defined as a list and dictionary in Python,